How to Write the Methods Section of a Scientific Article

 Related: Ready with your methods section and looking forward to manuscript submission?
 Check these journal selection guidelines now!

 One commonly misused term in research papers is “methodology.”
 Methodology refers to a branch of the Philosophy of Science which deals with scientific methods, not to the methods themselves, so authors should avoid using it.
-The following list of main subsections in the Methods section is by no means exhaustive; authors might use subheadings more clearly to describe their research.
+Here is the list of main subsections that should be included in the Methods section of a research paper; authors might use subheadings more clearly to describe their research.

 - Literature search: Authors should cite any sources that helped with their choice of methods.
 Authors should indicate timeframes of past studies and their particular parameters.